tdwg/bdq/tg2/_review/docs/list/bdqcrit/index.md

 This document is intended for users who need a technical understanding of how BDQ Core Tests apply evaluation logic through the use of Criteria.
 It is especially useful for:

-- Implementers interpreting or building Tests that rely on `bdqffdq:hasCriterion`;
+- implementers interpreting or building Tests that rely on data quality criteria
-- Standards developers and data quality modelers working with the BDQ Core Framework Ontology;
+- standards developers and data quality modelers applying the BDQ Core Framework Ontology
-- Analysts and curators needing to understand the conceptual basis for different Tests’ evaluations.
+- analysts and curators needing to understand the conceptual basis for different Test evaluations

 A working familiarity with the BDQ Core Test structure and the Framework Ontology is helpful, though not required to benefit from this document.